 It is important to emphasize that if you are experiencing trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face please report to your nearest Emergency room or call 911.
 There could be other serious side effects so if you have any troubling symptoms consult your medical provider ASAP.
 Be sure to make all those who come into contact with you of your suspected condition so they can take precautions to not contract the possible COVID-19.

 What are the symptoms?

 According to the Centers for Disease Control & Prevention (CDC), reported illnesses have ranged from mild symptoms to severe illness and death for confirmed COVID-19 cases.

-- Fever >100
+- Fever or chills

-- Shortness of Breath
+- Shortness of breath or difficulty breathing

 For more information from the CDC info on Symptoms, Testing, and a Self-Checker Questionnaire, click here Symptoms & Testing